Board of Directors

 Cameron Hildreth has been a Working Member of our Coop since she moved here in 1995.
 Elected to the Board in 2001, she has served on every Board Committee except the Finance Committee.
 She has enjoyed being a part of the three major expansion projects during her tenure and in the last 2 years, she served on the Design Team for the Coop: the Whole Block.
 An avid knitter, Cameron owns Stix, a retail yarn store located downtown.
 She and her husband, Peter, share their home with Severus, a Wheaten Terrier who has stolen their hearts, and 3 young(er) adults when they are home.

-Lori Petermann, has been with the Co-op since 2007 starting as a lead deli cook.
-Lori has more than 15 years of experience in the culinary arts.
-She’s done almost everything imaginable in the restaurant world from pastry chef to caterer.
-When she’s not cooking, you can find Lori enjoying the outdoors with her husband and two german shepherds,listening to live music, playing in the garden and practicing permaculture.
+Lori Petermann has been with the coop since 2007 when she started as a lead deli cook.
+She is currently the Prepared Foods Manager for the Co-op's production kitchen.
+Lori has more than 20 years of experience in the culinary arts field.
+She's done almost everything imaginable in the restaurant world from pastry chef to caterer.
+When she’s not cooking, you can find Lori enjoying the outdoors with her husband and dogs, listening to live music, playing in the garden and practicing permaculture.

 helps coordinate the monthly Co-op Board Meeting and assists with planning and facilitating of the Board’s annual three-day retreat.
 Jim has been a Co-op member for many years and began acting as the facilitator in 2002.
 He enjoys working with the Board and values the Co-op’s efforts towards fostering strong community ties.
 Jim is an artist whose principal medium is painting, and his work can be seen in numerous locales around the Gallatin Valley.
 He lives five blocks from the Co-op, which he considers one of the greatest benefits of living in Bozeman.